 - GIDEON - Global Infectious Diseases and Epidemiology Online Network (new users have to register).

-Most of the digital collections of Leiden University Libraries are available outside of the campus.
-We do recommend you only use the login for content not available as Open Access, to improve performance.
+For Leiden University students and staff, most of Leiden University Libraries' digital collections are available outside the campus.
+We do recommend you only log on for content not available as Open Access, to improve performance.
 To get remote access to our library resources, you can use any of the following methods:

 - Install the Leiden Search Assistant plugin for Chrome or Firefox to get direct access (see front page of catalogue)